Property Deeds: Everything You Need To Know

 What a property deed looks like depends largely on the property.
-Where the property is located, how large it is, any indication of shared use – all these things affect the size of your property deed.
+Where the property is located, how large it is, any indication of shared use – all these factors affect the size of your property deed.
 For most people, their property deed is one to two pages.
 It’s a physical legal document containing the information listed above.

 Types Of Deeds

 There are several types of property deeds, with the difference coming down to the covenants and warranties conveyed by the seller.
-Some property deeds offer more protections to the grantor and others favor the seller.
+Some property deeds offer more protections to the grantor, and others favor the seller.
 Depending on the state of the property, the title and any encumbrances, different deeds may protect against issues that could arise.

 General Warranty Deed